mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 `flex: 1 1 auto;`

 In this case, the `flex-basis` value is `auto` and the items don't have a width set, so they are auto-sized.
-This means that flexbox is considers the `max-content` size of the items.
-After laying out the items, there is some positive free space in the flex container, which is shown in the image below as the hatched area:
+This means the `flex-basis` used is the `max-content` size of each item.
+After laying out the items, there is some positive free space in the flex container, which is shown in the image below as the hatched area; the hatched area is the positive free space that will be distributed between the three items based on their `flex-grow` factors:

 ![Three items taking a bit more than half the width, with the rest of the width being hatched](ratios2.png)